Elive2/bug-byte/README.md

 * may access all the environment varaibles of its parent, to make this safe run the
 * child process with 'env -i' to clear the environment

+## PHP Backend API Notes
+*
+*  We dont use a php microframework to handle our routes and such.
+Instead we expect each request for bugs to
+*  be either a GET or POST to bugs.php.

+*  A GET simply returns all bugs.. will eventually need to filter *
+*  A POST must take the format:
+*
+*  {
+	method: post,
+	body: {
+		action: <form | update | delete>
+		data: {
+			//the data needed for the form. update, or delete
+	    }
+	}
+   }
+*
+*
+*
+*
+* Advanatages of the method: Less code, no hassle setting up and learning framework
+* Disadvantages: Security Holes??
+Coustom Middleware